Influence of Dark Matter on the Magnetized Neutron Star: Introduction

 To model the DM interaction with the neutron star, we consider the Neutralino as a DM candidate, which belongs to WIMP as taken in Ref. \cite{Panotopoulos_2017}.
 Further, DM is treated analogous to a neutron, considering the DM as a charge-less fermion.
 Other types of DM candidates are also hypothesized, such as Bosonic, asymmetric, etc., having different properties compared to the Fermionic one.
 Several works have been done to explore such types of scenarios that explore the effects of DM on the different NS properties \cite{Panotopoulos_2017, Das_2019, Das_2021, Das_2022, DasMNRAS_2021, Das_fmode_PRD_2021, Routaray2023May}.
 However, there are still windows to explore the DM effects on other properties of the compact star, its particle nature, etc.

 Henceforth, we aim to investigate the possible changes in the DM admixed magnetized neutron star equation of state (EOS), its composition, and neutron star observables, which include mass-radius relations, tidal deformability, and $f$-mode oscillation.
+Although the neutron star should be deformed due to the anisotropic pressure in the presence of the MF, for our purposes, we will adopt, as a preliminary assumption, that the configuration of a highly magnetized neutron star can be adequately characterized by utilizing the conventional spherically symmetric equations governing stellar structure.
+These assumptions are based on the fact that i) the monopole nature of the chaotic magnetic field inside the star validates the use of the spherical symmetry for the background metric \cite{flores2020gravitational}, ii) in order to construct realistic models of magnetized neutron stars, it is crucial to incorporate both poloidal and toroidal MF components simultaneously \cite{Frieben_2012, Ciolfi_2013}.
+It has been established that exclusively toroidal MFs cause the NS to become prolate, while purely poloidal MFs tend to render it oblate in shape.
+However, when the toroidal and poloidal components are comparable in magnitude, it is plausible to anticipate that the oblateness and prolateness effects approximately cancel out, resulting in stars that closely approximate spherical symmetry \cite{Mariani_2019}.
+This assumption holds good for the range of MF $10^{15}-10^{18}$ as the deformation from spherical symmetry turns out to be less than 1\% \cite{Patra_2020, Bordbar2022, Chu_2015}.
 It is seen that with an increasing DM mass, the maximum mass of the neutron star decreases \cite{Das_2019}.
 On the other hand, it was shown that the maximum mass of the neutron star is an increasing/decreasing function of the MF depending on the perpendicular/parallel pressure \cite{Patra_2020, Rather_2021, Bordbar2022}.
 Therefore, it is interesting to examine the combined effect of DM admixed neutron star.
-Although the neutron star should be deformed due to the anisotropic pressure in the presence of the MF, we consider the neutron star to be spherically symmetric, which allows us to use the Tolman-Oppenheimer-Volkoff (TOV) solution.
-This assumption holds good for the range of MF $10^{15}-10^{18}$ as the deformation from spherical symmetry turns out to be less than 1\% \cite{Patra_2020, Bordbar2022, Chu_2015}.
 Moreover, in the present work, we present separate results for the perpendicular and parallel pressure in line with Refs. \cite{Chu_2015, Huang_2010, Patra_2020}.

 The paper's organization is as follows: In Sec \ref{formulation}, we describe the effect of MF on the EOS employing the E-RMF framework and DM Model.
 The results indicating the EOS, composition, mass-radius relations, tidal deformability, and $f$-mode oscillation are discussed in Sec. \ref{results}.
 Finally, we summarize our results in Sec. \ref{conclusion}.